nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/01_elements_of_circumstance/index.md

 Often I find it helpful to create rough illustrations and/or write out my thoughts.
 The following is a series of those sketches.

 To start, I wrote down the 5 W's and drew a picture of a person and a clock.
 I tried to "point" to the W's in the scene.
-This lead me think about all of them as just be references to each other.
+This lead me to think about all of them as just references to each other.

 {{< figure src="img/00.JPG" alt="" caption="[ Relational Clock ]" >}}